top of page

 Dzuveo® allows you to control your patient's pain urgently and non-invasively, prioritising patient care and comfort.

-To find out more about how our Dzuveo® sublingual sufentanil 30 mcg sublingual tablet can support you in providing excellent patient care, request an appointment now.
+Get in touch with us to find out more about how our Dzuveo® sublingual sufentanil 30 mcg tablet can support you in providing excellent patient care.

 Safety information